Public Health Square

-At Kabul's Massoud Circle, Mayor Muhammad Nawandish performed a ribbon cutting ceremony for the ongoing construction of a small park and a drainage system that will help alleviate flooding in the area by redirecting the water to the Kabul River.
+Public Health Square, formerly called Massoud Circle, is a roundabout in Kabul, Afghanistan.
+It was named after Ahmad Shah Massoud during the presidency of Hamid Karzai.
+It was recently changed back to its original name.

-Massoud Circle is a major roundabout in Kabul, Afghanistan, named after Ahmad Shah Massoud.
-It is situated close to the Embassy of the United States, Kabul and has the road leading to Hamid Karzai International Airport.
+The square is close to building of the former U.S. Embassy and has the road leading to Kabul International Airport.
 It is located in the eastern part of Wazir Akbar Khan.